Human Ancestries Simulation and Inference: a Review of Ancestral Recombination Graph-Based Approaches: Review of Software

 \subsection{\pkg{SHRUB} Family}

-This family comprises three related samplers that exploit heuristics to construct parsimonious genealogies.
+This family comprises three related ARG inference pieces of software that exploit heuristics to construct parsimonious genealogies.
 Their algorithms share a similar aggressive cleaning/reduction step and a simplified recombination procedure. \pkg{SHRUB} and \pkg{beagle} primarily focus on computing bounds on the number of recombination events.
 However, ancestry topologies are simulated in the process and can be recovered afterward.